JAndrewGibson/necessities/README.md

 - Benefits (Ability to edit)

 ### Feature creep!
-- Membership (individuals or investors who live in the area get a different margin than visitors)
+- Membership (investors or shoppers who live in the area get a different margin than visitors)

 ## Past